Estonia–Russia border: Administrative border in Kingdom of Sweden and Russian Empire

 During the early 16th century turmoil in Russia, the Kingdom of Sweden conquered the whole Novgorodian coastline of the eastern Baltics and formed Swedish Ingria.
-Its border with Swedish Estonia went along the Narva river, leaving Narva town part of Ingria.
+Its border with Swedish Estonia went along the Narva River, leaving the town of Narva part of Ingria.
 The Livonian–Russian border south of the lake was restored.
 After the Great Northern War Russia regained the lost territory in the Baltics and further expanded, conquering Swedish Estonia which was incorporated as a Governorate of Estonia.
 However, during the two centuries of Russian rule, the eastern borders of the Estonian and Livonian governorates remained mostly intact.
 Like Sweden, Russia did not manage to harmonize its possessions east and west of the borderline formed in the late Middle Ages, although the migration process continued for two centuries under the Russian Empire: Russian Old Believers resettled to eastern Estonia and poor Estonian peasants to the western parts of Pskov and Saint Petersburg governorates.